the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ### Solution 3 [Double check you have properly installed the Quest drivers](https://github.com/the-expanse/SideQuest/wiki/SideQuest-Setup-&-How-To-install#step-3-important-install-drivers-windows-users-only)
 Head to solutions 1,2 and

-### `All information below is not error specific as some errors share Solutions so be sure to try everything and look into each one at least once.`
+### ` For further help see all the information below, nothing is error specific as some errors share Solutions so be sure to try everything and look into each one at least once.`

 Make sure you have installed the proper version of SideQuest from [SideQuestVR.com](https://sidequestvr.com/#/download) correctly before proceeding.